aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/unembedfonts/_index.md

 ---
-title: Unembed Fonts
+title: Unembed Fonts And Optimize PDF Files
-linktitle: Unembed Fonts
+linktitle: Unembed Fonts And Optimize PDF Files
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to use Aspose.PDF for .NET to get Unembed Fonts and optimize PDF files.
 A step-by-step guide.
 type: docs